Table of Contents

 BootCamp as a concept is a slightly fragile mix of a disk simulating having been initialiased as a MBR disk yet really being a GPT disk.
 The first four partitions created on the disk will have a MBR identity.
 Additional partitions will not have a MBR identity, only a GPT identity and can only been seen by OS X and Ubuntu.

-The difference from the official installation method is that one should make the partitioning from an OS X Installation CD simply using Disk Utility.
+The difference from the official installation method is that one should make the partitioning from an OS X Installation DVD simply using Disk Utility.

-The recent versions of MacOS has crippled Disk Utility functionality so get a CD for 10.9 Mavericks or earlier to do the partitioning.
+The recent versions of MacOS has apparently crippled Disk Utility functionality so get a DVD for 10.9 Mavericks to do the partitioning.
+Maybe newer OS X versions will work too.

 The official BootCamp concept installs OS X in the first partition before Windows.
 This is silly as the OS X recovery partition will take up a partition wasting a precious MBR partition ( seen from the Windows perspective ).

 When you start partitioning, Disk Utility will silently create a small EFI boot partition as first partition.
 It will just be there.
 The first -official- partition to create should be the NTFS Windows System partition.
 The second should be the NTFS DATA partition.
 And the third partition should be an HFS+ journaled case insensitive partition.
-That completes the Disk Utility operations.
+That defined the four MBR partitions and completes the operations for which Disk Utility is needed.

 Remember to leave un-allocated space after the allocated partitions so Linux can be installed.
 And also leave some space to allow disk cloning ( see below ).
 A reasonable figure would be 50..100 GBytes.